 The vendor, ROA will also automatically schedule preventative maintenance on the device to prevent any downtime.

 If there is an urgent problem with the device, the Key Operator will place a trouble call with the vendor.

 What happens if I need to print something and the device in my area is not working?

-When you print, your print job is placed into a print queue associated with you (CWID).
+When you print, your print job is placed into a print queue associated with your (CWID) also known as Secure Printing.
 This is no longer a direct print system.
-You must go to the printer, authenticate with your CWID and password and the printer will display all your print jobs.
+You must go to the printer, authenticate with your CWID and password or valid Staff ID Card and the printer will display all your print jobs.
 You may choose to print one, all or none of the print jobs at that time.
-If the print device in your area is not functioning, you can go to any other device at the district and print.
+If the print device in your area is not functioning, you can go to any other device at the college/district and print.
 A list of printer locations will be made available on the district web pages and we plan to have a map or list of other print devices near by posted at each print device.